An Introduction to Tau Station

 - premium avatar images

 This list is roughly sorted by utility.
-VIP packs and accelerated University courses are a pretty good way to spend bonds, while I’d only use bonds for fast shuttle travel if there was a very good reason.
+VIP packs and accelerated University courses are a pretty good way to spend bonds, while I’d only use bonds for fast or instantaneous travel if there was a very good reason.

 You can obtain bonds in the following ways: